eco/subDock/README.md

-# SubDock - IntentSource Substreams
+# SubDock - Eco Protocol Substreams

-A dockerized Substreams setup that indexes IntentSource contract events from Base L2 blockchain into MongoDB.
+A dockerized Substreams setup that indexes IntentSource and Inbox contract events from Base L2 blockchain into MongoDB.

 ## Prerequisites